joewiz/airlock/README.md

 ## Installation

-1. Download  the `airvac-1.0.0.xar` file from GitHub [releases](https://github.com/joewiz/airvac/releases) page.
+1. Download  the `airlock-1.0.0.xar` file from GitHub [releases](https://github.com/joewiz/airlock/releases) page.

 2. Open the [dashboard](http://localhost:8080/exist/apps/dashboard/index.html) of your eXist-db instance and click on `package manager`.

     1. Click on the `add package` symbol in the upper left corner and select the `.xar` file you just downloaded.

-3. You have successfully installed airvac into exist.
+3. You have successfully installed airlock into exist.

 4. Create a data directory structure:

-    - /db/apps/airvac-data
+    - /db/apps/airlock-data
-    - /db/apps/airvac-data/bases
+    - /db/apps/airlock-data/bases
-    - /db/apps/airvac-data/bases.xml
+    - /db/apps/airlock-data/bases.xml

     ... in which bases.xml contains this information: